 Basic Pricing for Prints

-I provide a wide range of printing services, including printing your digital images and preparing files for printing.
+I provide a wide range of printing services, including printing your digital images and preparing files that you provide for printing.
 I currently have in-house capability to produce prints up to 44 inches wide on the short end, which means that I can print very large prints (e.g., 40×60 inch prints).
 I can also provide panoramic prints of almost any length - please inquire about your particular needs.
 I print both color and black & white images.

-These prices include resizing and sharpening for output and other preparation for printing, but do not include more substantive Photoshop work such as correction of enlargement issues, dust spotting, contrast adjustments, dodging and burning, or the like.
+These prices include resizing and sharpening for output and other basic preparation for printing, but do not include more substantive Photoshop work such as correction of enlargement issues, dust spotting, contrast adjustments, dodging and burning, or the like.
 Such additional work is billed at my standard billing rate of $75/hr.
 If you prefer, I will print your images “as is” with no manipulation.

 Most of my clients prefer high quality art papers and these prices include your choice of almost any available paper.